SERVICE HISTORY AND GROWTH

 - Increase transit ridership

-- Improve travel time and reliability
+- Reduce travel time and improve reliability

 - Increase transportation system capacity to accommodate future growth and assist in mitigating future increases in traffic congestion